thomjur/docx-citavi-parser/README.md

 `docx-citavi-parser <PATH-TO-WORD-FILE> <PATH-TO-BIBTEX-FILE>`

-The results are a `NEWDOCUMENT.xml` and `NEWFOOTNOTES.xml`, which include the CiteProc citations and should replace the former `document.xml` and `footnotes.xml` in the DOCX archive (in the subfolder word).
+The results are a `NEWDOCUMENT.xml` and `NEWFOOTNOTES.xml`, which include the Citeproc citations and should replace the former `document.xml` and `footnotes.xml` in the DOCX archive (in the subfolder word).

 Please note that finding the keys in BibTeX currently only works via title comparisons, which misses quite a few entries, particularly those with a lot of non-Latin characters or accentuations.